Self-Assessments

 Take the PAIR.
 It maps your attachment pattern, relational connection, satisfaction, and conflict dynamics.
 Both partners can take it separately and compare results in therapy.

 Take the RESTORE.
-It's specifically designed for affair recovery, measuring safety, trust, accountability, and where you are in the Atone/Attune/Attach process.
+It is specifically designed for affair recovery, measuring safety, trust, accountability, and where you are in the Atone/Attune/Attach process.
 Both partners take it with role-specific questions.
+Pair with the IFE (for the unfaithful partner) and Partner C.A.R.E. (for the betrayed partner).

 Eating disorder or ARFID